pityka/lamp/docs/docs/getting_started.md

 - `lamp-core` depends on [saddle-core](https://github.com/pityka/saddle), [cats-effect](https://github.com/typelevel/cats-effect) and [aten-scala](https://github.com/pityka/aten-scala)
 - `lamp-data` in addition depends on [scribe](https://github.com/outr/scribe) and [ujson](https://github.com/lihaoyi/upickle)

 Lamp depends on aten-scala is a JNI binding to libtorch.
 It has has cross compiled artifacts for Mac and Linux.
 Mac has no GPU support.
-Your system has to have the libtorch 1.5.0 shared libraries in its linker path.
+Your system has to have the libtorch 1.7.1 shared libraries in its linker path.

-On mac it suffices to install torch with `brew install libtorch`.
-On linux, see the following [Dockerfile](https://github.com/pityka/aten-scala/blob/master/docker-runtime/Dockerfile).

 ### Verify installation
 This will allocate an identity matrix of 32-bit floats in the main memory: